 3. The Original National Bird Proposal

-Franklin admired the turkey as a true native of America and considered it a bird of courage, in contrast to the bald eagle, which he thought of as a bird of bad moral character.
+Franklin lauded the turkey as a noble native, embodying courage and authenticity, unlike the bald eagle, which he derided as a bird of questionable moral character and opportunistic habits.

 4. The Great Emancipator’s Patent